PlantID Publications

 thousands of generations of insect-tree interactions, gall wasps and trees

 have evolved together.
-This
+This coevolution

-hollow structures… All
+structures… All

 plants grow from the tips of their shoots and roots.
 Some plants are able to produce secondary